bleedmaster/.../technical-notes/README.md

 - [TN-003 – Mathematical Scalability Beyond the Yet-Known Practical Limits of Prepress Production](TN-003-Mathematical-Scalability-Beyond-the-Yet-Known-Practical-Limits-of-Prepress-Production.md)

-More Technical Notes will be added over time.
+Additional Technical Notes will be released as the BleedMaster project evolves.

 ---